b3-exmo/b3-exmo.github.io/docs/Culture/Privilege.md

 comments: true
 ---
 # 👑 Privilege
 Amid writing, I've encountered things that a high-control religion like the LDS church wants its adherents to do.
-At face value, some of these things don't make sense, such as paying 10% of your money with absolutely no accountability, or only wearing our special branded underpants.
+At face value, some of these things don't make sense, such as [[Tithing|paying 10% of your money]] with absolutely no accountability, or only wearing our [[Garments|special branded underpants]].
 So how does an institution incentivize obedience to these commandments?
 We can use the ol' reliable "God said so," but in case that doesn't work, let's make the imperative hit closer to home&mdash;we'll tell you that *it's a privilege* to do what we tell you to do.

 So I'd like to examine those claims.
 First, establish what the word means, and then find examples of it being used in LDS teachings.
 Yes, I am aware of the trope of Sacrament Meeting talks where the opening thesis statement is quoting Merriam-Webster, as if [George Merriam](https://en.wikipedia.org/wiki/George_Merriam) buying [Noah Webster](https://en.wikipedia.org/wiki/Noah_Webster)'s estate was by divine directive.